Here's why packing pallets properly is vital for Amazon FBA...

 Regardless of shipping weight or even if you have a standard pallet size, if your pallet isn’t packed to Amazon’s requirements then you may risk damaging other pallets.

 Fortunately, Amazon is brilliant at detecting whether pallets are packed incorrectly and thus, they tend not to go any further than the fulfilment centres.
+This is simply to minimise the risk of damaging your goods, or worse, discovering that items are missing from your consignment and suffering lower stock levels.

 It Makes The Job Easier For Amazon Workers